dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This will test the real life tagging scenario of a ghost ip that has fallen out of the orchestration layer and is resurrected as install_success.

+The procedure used to run this test is the following:
+- Start up 8 real ubuntu nodes and use the same pem key on them that the code uses (the gitlab pipeline)
+- Capture the current public IPs
+- Inject those IPs into  ghost injection logic (see new code above) so it appears in the registry as a ghost candidate.
+- When the batch reboot stage runs, `resolve_instance_id` will look up those public IPs, find the active instance IDs, and attempt the reboots in parallel.
+- Because the instances are healthy, there will be  `reboot_context:initiated` followed by `reboot_context:ready` tags once the 2/2 checks pass.
+- module2f should be able to actually resurrect the nodes and install the commands on the nodes and the statuses of these nodes should change from ghost to install_success

 ##### Validation with module2e multi-threaded restart with ghost ips and HYBRID futures crashes

+This will test 3 different bucket types: idx1 (resurrection but no reboot; included in module2e registry file), post install futures crash (no resurrection, no reboot and not in module2e registry file), ghosts (reboot and resurrection, and in module2e registry file)

-##### Validation with module2e multi-threaded restartwith ghost ips, HYBRID crashes and install_success with 50 nodes
+##### Validation with module2e multi-threaded restart with ghost ips, HYBRID crashes and install_success with 50 nodes

-So 4 different types idx1 (resurrection but no reboot, in module2e file) , post install futures crash (no resurrection, no reboot and not in module2e file), ghosts ( reboot and resurrection and in module2e file) , install_success (no resurrection and no reboot and wont be in the module2e file)
+This will test 4 different bucket types idx1 (resurrection but no reboot; included in  module2e registryfile) , post install futures crash (no resurrection, no reboot and not in module2e file), ghosts ( reboot and resurrection and in module2e file) , install_success (no resurrection and no reboot and wont be in the module2e file)